mdibl/data_downloads/README.md

-# Biocore Package Downloads Repos
+# Biocore Data Downloads Repos

 A repository to create automations that download external bioinformatics Datasets.